Oktayey/redot-docs/tutorials/scripting/how_to_read_the_godot_api.rst

 values.

-For each enumeration value, the page states its name, its integer value, and an explanation of its use case(s) and/or affects.
+For each enumeration value, the page states its name, its integer value, and an explanation of its use case(s) and/or effects.

 Constants
 ---------